MeganNyhan/CI_PP4_Donegal_Courts/README.md

 <li> Add url in settings.py on ALLOWED_HOSTS.</li>
 <li> Go to the deploy tab and pick GitHub as deployment method.</li>
 <li> Search for a repository and connect to it.</li>
-<li> Click the button enable automatic deploys and the the button deploy branch.</li>
+<li> Click the button enable automatic deploys and the button deploy branch.</li>
-<li> Wait for the app to build and then click th eview button.</li>
+<li> Wait for the app to build and then click the rview button.</li>
 <br>

 ### Forking a Repository